polarch/Spherical-Array-Processing/README.md

 (iPMMW) in the SHD [ref12]

 ---
-## Direction-of-Arrival (DoA) Estimation in the SHD <a name="doa"></a>
+## Direction-of-Arrival (DoA) Estimation in the SHD [refs 13-17]<a name="doa"></a>

-Direction of arrival (DoA) estimation can be done by a steered-response power approach, steering a beamformer on a grid and checking for peaks on the power output, or by a subspace approach such as MUSIC.
-Another alternative is to utilize the acoustic intensity vector, obtained from the first-order signals, which its temporal and spatial statistics reveal information about presence and distribution of sound sources.
-For an overview on steered-response power techniques in the SHD, the reader is refered to [ref 13].
+Direction of arrival (DoA) estimation can be done by a steered-response power approach, steering a beamformer on a grid and checking for peaks on the power output [refs 13-14,16-17] or by a subspace approach such as MUSIC.
+Another alternative is to utilize the acoustic intensity vector [ref 15], obtained from the first-order signals, which its temporal and spatial statistics reveal information about presence and distribution of sound sources.

 A few examples of DoA estimation in the SHD are included in the library:

-* Steered-response power DoA estimation, based on plane-wave decomposition (regular) beamforming
+* Steered-response power DoA estimation, based on plane-wave decomposition (regular) beamforming [refs 13,17]
-* Steered-response power DoA estimation, based on MVDR beamforming
+* Steered-response power DoA estimation, based on MVDR beamforming [ref 14]
-* Acoustic intensity vector DoA estimation
+* Acoustic intensity vector DoA estimation [ref 15]
-* MUSIC DoA estimation in the SHD
+* MUSIC DoA estimation in the SHD [refs 14,16]

 ---
-## Diffuseness and Direct-to-diffuse Ratio (DDR) Estimation [refs 14-18] <a name = "diffuseness"></a>
+## Diffuseness and Direct-to-diffuse Ratio (DDR) Estimation [refs 18-22] <a name = "diffuseness"></a>

 Diffuseness is a measure of how close a sound-field represents ideal diffuse field conditions, meaning a sound-field of plane waves with random